OrlaBr/five-app/README.md

 #### Existing Features
- - Opens on a landing pageSeries of html files created and linked in a logical format
+ - Opens on a landing page
+ - Series of html files created and linked in a logical format
  - Connected to MongoDB database
  - Links to a html page with a sample of records with the option to add or edit records
  - User is able to view the existing data - ‘Our 5’